Skip to main content

 Frequently Asked Questions

-Arctic Motel Simulator is a simulation game.
+Arctic Motel Simulator is a economy management game with economy theme.

 Arctic Motel Simulator is available on PC and Windows.